Relatives say Massachusetts assisted-living blaze gutted a tough community

-The 100-unit assisted-living facility that burned Sunday night, killing nine people so far, opened in 1999 in Fall River, Massachusetts.
-Some photos on its Facebook page show neat rooms but older-looking carpeting and furniture, and before the fire state inspectors had hit the facility with health and safety citations.
+The 100-unit assisted-living facility that burned Sunday night, killing nine people, opened in 1999 in Fall River, Massachusetts.
+Some photos on its Facebook page show neat rooms but older-looking carpeting and furniture.
+However, the facility had been repeatedly cited for tardiness in reporting potential health and safety incidents, according to regulators' most recent review.

-Displaced residents and relatives also have told of substandard conditions, but also say it was a place where people from difficult circumstances found each other.
+Displaced residents and relatives also have told of substandard conditions, but they say it was a place where people from difficult circumstances found each other.

-Some say Gabriel House was emblematic of Fall River — a fiercely proud city despite a years-long downturn.
-The city of tight-knit neighborhoods has been shaped by immigrants who came to work in now-dwinded textile mills, including a large population of Portuguese descent.
+Some say Gabriel House was emblematic of Fall River — a fiercely proud city despite a yearslong downturn.
+The city of tight-knit neighborhoods has been shaped by immigrants, including a large population of Portuguese descent, who came to work in textile mills, many of which are long shuttered.

-A memorial of candles and balloons that grew at the site Tuesday and Wednesday.
-People held a vigil there and attendees talked about the importance of community.
+A memorial of candles and balloons grew at the site Tuesday and Wednesday.
+People held a vigil there, and attendees talked about the importance of community.
 Krista Cormier, a Fall River resident, said the fire has been “heavy on my heart all week."

 “To me, he should be down here every day,” Coogan said.

-Fall River has endured tragedy and controversy, from officials accusing Victorian spinster Lizzie Borden of killing her father and stepmother with an ax in 1892 to convicting wunderkind Mayor Jasiel Correira of fraud in 2021.
+Fall River has endured tragedy and controversy, from officials accusing Lizzie Borden of killing her father and stepmother with an ax in 1892 to convicting wunderkind former Mayor Jasiel Correia of fraud in 2021.

-The Gabriel House assisted living facility opened on Olive Street nearly a century after the coastal city — nicknamed “Spindle City” — roared with roughly 100 textile mills and a population of 120,000 people.
+The Gabriel House assisted living facility opened on Oliver Street nearly a century after the coastal city — nicknamed “Spindle City” — roared with roughly 100 textile mills and a population of 120,000.
 Most of those mills were silenced by the Great Depression, while the city declared bankruptcy in 1931.

-These days, Fall River’s population is now about 95,000, Census figures show.
+These days, Fall River’s population is about 95,000, census figures show.
 The city’s median household income of nearly $53,000 is a little more than half the state’s median, while the 24% poverty rate is more than double that of Massachusetts state.
-The city is trying to revitalize its downtown and waterfront and while local and state officials are working to bring in more affordable housing.
+The city is trying to revitalize its downtown and waterfront while local and state officials are working to bring in more affordable housing.

 “She said, ‘I don’t need much, but a roof over my head and someplace to put my sewing machine,’” Mallowes said.